CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle.md

 - `pdf`
 - `md`

-MD or HTML are the preferred formats for stored instructions.
+Markdown (MD) or HTML are the preferred formats for stored instructions.
 PDFs will be displayed embedded in the learner interface, but will lack any navigation or interactive functionality.

 ##### Qwiklabs supported HTML/MD